Onyx-Protocol/Onyx/docs/building-applications/accounts.md

 $code ../examples/java/Accounts.java transfer-to-control-program

-## Trade asset units with an external party

-Chain Core enables risk-free bilateral trades.
-The steps are as follows:

-1. The first party builds a partial transaction proposing the trade
-2. The first party signs the partial transaction
-3. The first party sends the partial transaction to the second party
-4. The second party builds onto the partial transaction to satisfy the proposed trade
-5. The second party signs the complete transaction
-6. The second party submits the transaction to the blockchain

-Note: We will simulate the external interactions between Alice and Bob (whose accounts happen to be in the same Core).

-We first build a transaction whereby Alice proposes to trade 10 units of gold for 20 units of silver.

-$code ../examples/java/Accounts.java build-trade-alice

-The transaction builder constructs the transaction such that spending 10 units of gold from Alice's account *requires* 20 units of silver to simultaneously be received into Alice's account.
-We can then sign this transaction with the key used to create Alice's account to authorize Alice's portion of the proposed trade.

-$code ../examples/java/Accounts.java sign-trade-alice

-The partial transaction can now be sent to Bob.
-Bob builds onto the transaction to satisfy the trade offer.

-$code ../examples/java/Accounts.java build-trade-bob

-The complete transaction can now be signed with the key used to create Bob's account.

-$code ../examples/java/Accounts.java sign-trade-bob

-Finally, Bob can submit the transaction to the blockchain to execute the trade.

-$code ../examples/java/Accounts.java submit-trade

 ## List account transactions

 Chain Core keeps a time-ordered list of all transactions in the blockchain.
 These transactions are locally annotated with account and asset data to enable intelligent queries.
 Note: local data is not present in the blockchain.
 For more information, see: [Global vs. Local Data](../learn-more/global-vs-local-data).